ilarsf/aarc_lts/course_materials/communication/Email_Templates.md

 Dear [Participant Name],

-We're excited to welcome you to the Austin Area Rowing Club's Learn to Scull program beginning [Start Date]!
+We're excited to welcome you to the Ann Arbor Rowing Club's Learn to Scull program beginning [Start Date]!
 This email contains important information to help you prepare for your first session.

 **Schedule Confirmation:**
 - Six sessions: [List dates and times]